 There’s a special place in my heart for balsamic vinaigrette recipes.
 This Balsamic Vinaigrette is my favorite so far and I try to always keep a batch around for making a quick salad or wrap.

 Those who love a little heat with their sweet should also bookmark the Honey Lime Jalapeño Vinaigrette I shared.
 It’s a honey vinaigrette that leaves just a bit of lingering heat to make the spice lovers among us happy!

-Making dressings at home is so much fun because you once you find a basic recipe you enjoy you’re free to customize it to your taste buds.
 Once you get into the habit of whipping up your own homemade salad dressings, you’ll never buy store bought again.

 - 1 cup champagne vinegar

 - 1 tablespoon very finely minced shallots